pondorasti/MakeMusic/README.md

 ## Awards

-- Finalist
+- Finalist - pitched to judges including the editor of TechCrunch, the founder of Twitch, and the founder of Square.
-- Sponsor Winner - Universal Magic Group
+- Sponsor Winner - Universal Music Group

 ## Screenshots